Linear Circuit Analysis

 Fig. 1.
 Simplified representations of an OpAmp.

-Since OpAmps have 4 terminals (excluding the lines that power the dependent voltage source) they can be described electrically using three equations (notice that a resistor, which is a 2-terminal device, is described using one equation-Ohm's law; a transistor, which is a 3- terminal deivice, is described using 2 equations, etc.).
+Since OpAmps have 4 terminals (excluding the lines that power the dependent voltage source) they can be described electrically using three equations.
+For comparison, a resistor, which is a two-terminal device, is described by a single equation (Ohm's law), while a transistor, a three-terminal device, requires two equations.
 Using the notations shown in Fig. 2, we have:

-• Infite input resistance which implies the folowing two equations
+• Infinite input resistance which implies the following two equations

 $$\begin{equation}I_{+} = I_{-} = 0\end{equation}$$